benchan911/tp/docs/UserGuide.md

 #### 4.1.7 Sort student name found in student lists
 Sorts student name found in all existing student lists in the student list collection.
-Regardless whether the lists are in order, this command will force all existing lists to sort their students by their name.
+Regardless whether the lists are in order, this command will force all existing lists to sort their students by their name alphabetically.
+Please note that at this current release, we will only be able to sort names that do not contain numbers.

 Command: